 - Click “Create Transfer of Credit Request” to complete the process.
 An error message will appear if any fields are incomplete.

 - You will receive an email confirming your request and follow-up emails about the status of your request (such as approval or denial or the need for additional information).
-If you have any questions about the timeline for approval, check with the department from you have requested the approval from.
+If you have any questions about the timeline for approval, check with the department that you have requested the approval from.

-Getting the Credit Onto Your Transcript
+Getting the Credit onto Your Transcript

 Once the course has been approved and you’ve completed the course, have a sealed, official transcript sent to Tufts Registrar’s office from the other institution.